 Exaggerated if you have the Gangland Style DLC pack, with your choice of Russian, Tribal, or Yakuza-flavored tats.

 Touch of Death: Sifu Kwok's ultimate technique, given to you after you've gotten back all his statues and learned everything else he has to teach you, is this.
 It's even called as much in Cantonese (Dim Mak).
 The Dim Mak won't instantly kill any enemy, but it is far more effective than the normal counterattack and always knocks an enemy down.
-Triad Enforcer-type enemies are immune to this attack.
+Story bosses are immune to this attack.